Periam: Flora and fauna

 The flora finds European, Eurasian and Pontic elements, with grassy, halophilous (which has a discontinuous development, being adapted to the regime of salts and high humidity from these lands), aquatic and segetal vegetation present here.

-The fauna falls into the Paleoarctic region, the Pannonian subregion.
+The fauna falls into the Palearctic region, the Pannonian subregion.
 The region has a Central European fauna, but with many elements of Pontic origin.
 Rodents, birds and reptiles have a significant share in this area.

 History

 A necropolis from the first Iron Age (1st millennium BC) was discovered east of Periam.
 The culture that existed then in this region is known as the Periam–Pecica culture.
 The first recorded mention of Periam dates from 1332, with the name Priamus, belonging to the Csanád County.
 The owner of the village was Bechey Imre, his adjunct being Blasius of Priamus.
 Between 1387–1437, under the reign of Sigismund of Luxembourg, Periam was declared a town.
 In 1514, the rebellious serfs led by Gheorghe Doja destroyed it.
 Not much later, Banat being conquered by the Turks, it became a sanjak seat.
 During the Turkish occupation, it was very depopulated, so that in 1657, according to historical evidence, it had only seven houses.

 The modern history of Periam begins after the Austrians conquered Banat in 1717.
 The new administration led by Count Claude Florimond de Mercy then began an extensive program of colonization of Banat.
 The first wave of German (Swabian) colonists settled in Periam in 1723.
 They were from Lorraine, Nassau-Siegen and Trier.
 In 1749 a new wave of 200 colonists arrived in Periam.
 All this time, Romanians and Serbs were forced to leave, so Periam became a predominantly German locality.
 In 1761 there was a strong flood of the Mureș River, which determined the relocation of the hearth of the village to the present-day location.
 The old hearth was on the site of the former vineyards.
 Smaller groups of colonists settled here between 1756–1762, and the last more consistent wave was recorded between 1764–1765.
 Then came 71 German, French and Czech families from Trier, Nassau-Siegen, Czech lands, Styria, Lorraine and Alsace.
 In 1766 the construction of the Church of St. John of Nepomuk was completed, and in 1796 the town hall was built.

 In the mid-19th century, the Bishop of Zagreb, Slovak-born Juraj Haulik, founded a separate settlement called Haulikfalva, which would later merge into the hearth of Periam.
 The Haulik Church in Periam was founded by Bishop Haulik and has been used since 2001 by the Romanian Greek Catholic Church.